The-f6X/Gen4OverlayScript/README.md

 ## Download

-You can [download]() the latest version of the script for Windows since Desmume doesn't support Lua scripting on other platforms.
+You can [download]() the latest version of the script for Windows since DeSmuME doesn't support Lua scripting on other platforms.

 ## Credits